acikgozb/local-k8s-osx/README.md

 This project is an implementation of a wonderfully written guide called [kubernetes-the-harder-way](https://github.com/ghik/kubernetes-the-harder-way).
 It mainly serves as a learning material and a base playground for further experimentations.

-Whilst the guide is heavily used, this project is not an exact copy of it.
-There are certain key differences, especially regarding the networking part.

 ## Disclaimer

 Here are some disclaimers about this project: